 CPT® (Current Procedural Terminology) is a registered trademark of the American Medical Association (AMA).
 CPT® five-digit codes, nomenclature and other data are copyright by the American Medical Association.
 All Rights Reserved.
-AMA does not directly or indirectly practice medicine or dispense medical services.
+AMA does not directly practice medicine or dispense medical services.
 AMA assumes no liability for the data contained herein or not contained herein.

-Arthroscopy, hip, diagnostic with or without synovial biopsy (separate procedure) Arthroscopy, hip, surgical; with removal of loose body or foreign body Arthroscopy, hip, surgical; with debridement/shaving of articular cartilage (chondroplasty), abrasion arthroplasty, and/or resection of labrum Arthroscopy, hip, surgical; with synovectomy Arthroscopy, hip, surgical; with femoroplasty (i.e., treatment of cam lesion) Arthroscopy, hip, surgical; with acetabuloplasty (i.e., treatment of pincer lesion) Arthroscopy, hip, surgical; with labral repair [when repair of the labral tear is associated with FAIS]
+29860 Arthroscopy, hip, diagnostic with or without synovial biopsy (separate procedure) 29861 Arthroscopy, hip, surgical; with removal of loose body or foreign body 29862 Arthroscopy, hip, surgical; with debridement/shaving of articular cartilage (chondroplasty), abrasion arthroplasty, and/or resection of labrum 29863 Arthroscopy, hip, surgical; with synovectomy 29863 29914 Arthroscopy, hip, surgical; with synovectomy Arthroscopy, hip, surgical; with femoroplasty (i.e., treatment of cam lesion)